All Articles

 Anastasia: The Musical by Terrence McNally, Lynn Ahrens and Stephen Flaherty (US/UK)

-(Full-Length Musical, Dramatic Comedy / 4w, 5m, 1 girl + Ensemble)
+(Full-Length Musical, Dramatic Comedy / 4w, 5m, 1 girl + ensemble)

 This dazzling show transports its audience from the twilight of the Russian Empire to the euphoria of Paris in the 1920s, as a brave young woman sets out to discover the mystery of her past.
 Pursued by a ruthless Soviet officer determined to silence her, Anya enlists the aid of a dashing con man and a lovable ex-aristocrat.
 Together, they embark on an epic adventure to help her find home, love and family.